quantumquantara-arch/aureon/evercycle-codex/evercycle_codex.md

 ## 2. Design goals
 The Evercycle Codex is intended to:

-- Provide a common vocabulary for time across Aureon, NexLevelAI, and the broader Quantara architecture.
+- Provide a common vocabulary for time across the Aureon architecture.
 - Bridge hard science (astronomy, complexity, systems theory) with human realities (psychology, trauma, development).
 - Make “where we are in the cycle” a first-class concept that models can reason about, not just humans.
 - Be implementable in code: everything here should be representable in data structures, state machines, and model prompts.